FreakC-Foundation/FreakC/TUTORIAL.md

 You should only make array start at 0, or else it might not work with prebuilt libraries.

+Note that this not actually array, it's using the flexibility in naming of Batch/FreakC variables to have the same effect.

+### FreakC standard's namings
+* List: Multiple arguments delimitted by spaces, tails or semicolons.
+* Array: Variables that follow an order, which should make a collections of data.
+* Tuple: A list but should only be accessed through `scan_strs[]` or `for /f`.

 To declare a variable from user's input, try:

 	inp[] variable_name=